deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

   This is a list of ``Transition`` instances.
 They specify the destination node of the potential transition and a condition for the transition to be valid.
-  In the example script, we use build-in functions: ``ExactMatch`` requires the user request to fully match the provided text, while ``Repeat`` makes a transition to the same node.
+  In the example script, we use build-in functions: ``ExactMatch`` requires the user request to fully match the provided text, while ``Current`` makes a transition to the current node.
   However, passing custom callbacks that implement arbitrary logic is also an option.

 * ``start_node`` is the initial node, which contains an empty response and only transfers user to another node